ricardodeazambuja/ricardodeazambuja.github.io/_pages/about.md

 title: About...
 ---
 ## ...This Website
 On this website, I'll present some of the things I'm currently working on and also some of my old projects.
-As an Engineer, I'm always looking forward learning and trying new things.
+As an Engineer, I'm always looking forward to learning and trying new things.
 So, I hope you will enjoy it!

 <a id="me"></a><!-- Idea from=> http://stackoverflow.com/a/15617813 -->
 ## ...Me